 The chairman of the Board of Directors cannot have executive responsibility, and can therefore not be appointed as managing director, just as the managing director (including the CEO) cannot be chairman of the Board of Directors.
 The chairman of the Board of Directors maintains close relations with the CEO and provides support and advice while respecting the executive responsibilities of the CEO.
-The chairman stimulates the actual interaction between the Board of Directors and the College of daily management.
+The chairman stimulates the actual interaction between the Board of Directors and the Executive Committee.